 Overnight stay at hotel in Bumthang.

-On this day you will be taking one of the longest drives of the tour, towards Punakha.
+On this day, you will be taking one of the longest drives of the tour towards Punakha.
 It is an exciting trip as you get to view the hills surrounding the valley of Bumthang.
 You pass through roads filled with pine trees on the sides.
-You will be heading to Trongsa on the way where you can make a stop to visit the Trongsa Dzong.
-It is the largest fortress in Bhutan which overlooks the gorge of the Mangde River.
-It was built by Nagi Wangchuk in the 15th century.
+You will be heading to Trongsa on the way, where you can make a stop to visit the Trongsa Dzong.
+It is the largest fortress in Bhutan, which overlooks the gorge of the Mangde River and Nagi Wangchuk built it in the 15th century.
 You can visit the Chenrezig Lhakhang, Maitreya temple, and see the monks walking around doing their usual chores.

-You can also make a stop at Chendebji on the way and visit the Chorten of the same name. the stupa is built in Nepali style in the 18th century.
+You can also stop at Chendebji on the way and visit the Chorten of the same name.
+The stupa was built in Nepali style in the 18th century.
 According to myth, it covers the body of an evil spirit.
 After having your lunch in the area, you will head on to Wangdue Phodrang Trongsa Highway into the village of Wangdue Phodrang after a swift turn.
 From there on, you will cross Pajo, Khuruthang, and reach Punakha.
-After the long drive, you will be transferred to your hotel for rest.
+After the long drive, you will be transferred to your hotel for a rest.

 After the visit to Punakha Dzong, you will take a short drive to Lobesa and take a short hike through rice fields towards Chimi Lhakhang.
-It is a temple built by Ngawang Choegyel who is also known as the Divine Madman for his distinct ways through which he promoted Buddhism in Bhutan.
-The temple is unique in the sense that it is filled with phallus paintings and objects which was promoted by the Divine Madman.
-As it is called ‘The Fertility Temple’, Bhutanese women come here to get blessings.
+It is a temple built by Ngawang Choegyel, also known as the Divine Madman, for his distinct ways of promoting Buddhism in Bhutan.
+The temple is unique because it is filled with phallus paintings and objects, which the Divine Madman promoted.
+As it is called ‘The Fertility Temple,’ Bhutanese women come here to get blessings.

-After you visit Chimi Lhakhang you will have lunch then walk past a suspension bridge uphill towards Khamsum Yulley Namgyal Chorten.
-It was built not long ago, in 2004 by the Queen Mother, Ashi Tshering Yangdon Wangchuk.
+After you visit Chimi Lhakhang, you will have lunch, then walk past a suspension bridge uphill towards Khamsum Yulley Namgyal Chorten.
+It was built not long ago, in 2004, by the Queen Mother, Ashi Tshering Yangdon Wangchuk.
 It was built to spread peace in the world.
-The exterior is in the form of a pagoda while the four stories interior has mandalas of Vajarakilaya.
+The exterior is in the form of a pagoda, while the four-story interior has mandalas of Vajarakilaya.
 After enjoying the sightseeing tour, you will head back to your hotel.

 On this day, you will enjoy some sightseeing tours in Thimphu city.
 The visit will begin from King’s Memorial Chorten.
 It is popularly dubbed as ‘the most visible religious landmark in Bhutan’ with its golden spires and bells.
-The Tibetan styled Chorten is richly carved and decorated with mandalas, status, and shrines dedicated to the late King Jigme Dorji Wangchuk.
-From there you will head on to the National Institute of Traditional Medicine and School of Arts and Crafts.
+The Tibetan styled Chorten is richly carved and decorated with mandalas, statues, and shrines dedicated to the late King Jigme Dorji Wangchuk.
+From there, you will head on to the National Institute of Traditional Medicine and the School of Arts and Crafts.

-You can continue your tour to the Buddha Dordenma which has a 57m/177ft tall statue of Sakyamuni Buddha, depicting peace and prosperity in the world.
-Then you can head to the Motithang Takin Preserve which is a wildlife area particularly for Takin, the national animal of Bhutan.
-You can then visit the Tashi Chhoedzong known as the ‘Fortress of Glorious Religion’.
+You can continue your tour to the Buddha Dordenma, which has a 57m/177ft tall statue of Sakyamuni Buddha, depicting peace and prosperity in the world.
+Then you can head to the Motithang Takin Preserve, a wildlife area particularly for Takin, the national animal of Bhutan.
+You can then visit the Tashi Chhoedzong, known as the ‘Fortress of Glorious Religion.
 Another exciting activity in Bhutan is to enjoy observing the archery of professional archers in the local playing grounds.

 Images Credit: Pema Gyamtsho,